A View from Emerging Technology from the arXiv

 And when bombarded with external light, these fibers trap light within them causing the entire fiber to lase.
 The light can also pass form one fiber to another, where they touch.

 What’s interesting about this approach is that the chemical properties of the fibers are easy to modify.
-Composeo and co say it is possible to make fibers that lase at a wide range of frequencies.
+Camposeo and co say it is possible to make fibers that lase at a wide range of wavelengths.
 “These nanostructures can be tailored to emit light in the whole visible and in the near-infrared region,” they say.

 Ref: arxiv.org/abs/1311.7598: Polymer Nanofibers as Novel Light-Emitting Sources and Lasing Material